 Strategic Farm Summer 2021

-Join our Strategic Cereal Farm hosts and wider network this June to hear what’s happening on farm.
-Our interactive workshops will explore this year’s work, focused around getting your inputs, land, crops and biodiversity to work harder for you.
+Catch up with our Strategic Cereal Farm hosts and wider network to hear what’s been happening on farm.
+Our workshops explore this year’s work, focused around getting your inputs, land, crops and biodiversity to work harder for you.

-Our AHDB Strategic Cereal Farm hosts, Brian Barker, David Aglen, Rob Fox and David Miller, along with the AHDB and trials teams, will be running the webinars and online interactive workshops throughout June.
+Our AHDB Strategic Cereal Farm hosts, Brian Barker, David Aglen, Rob Fox and David Miller, along with the AHDB and trials teams, hosted webinars and online interactive workshops throughout June 2021.
+If you missed them, you can catch up again on the sessions to:

 - Discover the latest research happening on your closest farm